 - diversity, communication and integration

-- the promotion of young researchers and
+- the promotion of junior researchers and

 - flexible and adaptable structures as the basis for international top-level research

 As regards research, our university's profile is characterised by cooperation and collaboration across disciplines, departments and faculties.
 Here, too, our flat hierarchies and faculty structures promote close interdisciplinary cooperation.
 Another unique feature is the performance-based allocation of resources through our Committee on Research (AFF) along with a comparatively modest basic funding for our professorships.

 We succeeded in sharpening our research profile during the first funding phase of the Excellence Initiative.
 The strategic steering of the institutional strategy and the addition of other Excellence Initiative projects have carried the profile-development process even further: Apart from our successes in the Excellence Initiative, our profile has been shaped by the DFG-funded Collaborative Research Centres CRC 767 “Controlled Nanosystems: Interaction and Interfacing to the Macroscale”, CRC 969 “Chemical and Biological Principles of Cellular Proteostasis” and CRC 1214 “Anisotropic Particles as Building Blocks: Tailoring Shape, Interactions and Structures” as well as the participation in the CRC-TRR 161 “Quantitative Methods for Visual Computing”.